 While they are completing English language requirements, TAs may be assigned to non-teaching duties that do not include direct interaction with students.
 Such duties would include, but not be limited to, marking homework, grading, setting up labs, preparing instructional materials, running equipment in the classroom, etc., if no interaction with students is involved.

-Participation in CIDR’s ITA Program
+Participation in CTL’s ITA Program

-- Graduate students who are not native speakers of English but who received a bachelor’s degree from a regionally accredited U.S. institution are not required to meet the spoken English language requirement before being appointed as TAs and are not required to participate in CIDR’s ITA Program.
+- Graduate students who are not native speakers of English but who received a bachelor’s degree from a regionally accredited U.S. institution are not required to meet the spoken English language requirement before being appointed as TAs and are not required to participate in CTL’s ITA Program.